Instructions for the Linux system is included in this section.

 sudo apt install rabbitmq-server sudo systemctl restart rabbitmq-server

-You are now ready to install Metacat v3.0.0
+You are now ready to install Metacat v3.0.0 or above

 Additional notes: